-MusiShare gives violin students and teachers the ability to receive the highest quality of online violin instruction and pedagogy classes through the use of the latest video conferencing technologies on your desktop computer, phone, or tablet.
-When you apply for MusiShare, a complimentary trial lesson will be set up to determine whether or not lessons would be agreeable to both parties.
+MusiShare gives violin teachers and students the ability to receive the highest quality of instruction and pedagogy classes through the use of online videos and the latest video conferencing technologies on your desktop computer, phone, or tablet.
+After having applied for MusiShare, a complimentary trial lesson will be set up to determine whether or not lessons would be agreeable to both parties.
 Once you have decided to study using MusiShare you will have access to the MS Library which includes sections on Fingerings (Concertos, Sonatas, etc.), Etudes, Scales, Pedagogical Information, etc…

-Here are some comments that have been made about Prof. Fitzpatrick’s Videos …
+here are a few comments that have been made about Prof. Fitzpatrick’s Videos …

 Carlos Santiago wrote about the video “How much pressure to use on the violin with your left hand?”: